tjwhang/LaTeX-Thesis-Kit/README.md

 Make sure you restart your machine after you install all of these.
 These won't work perfectly if you don't.

 ## How to use
-Write down your markdown and run makepdf.bat or makepdf_quick.bat the quick version will not prompt you the output file name and close itself when the operation is done.
+Write down your document in markdown format.
+LaTeX syntaxes are also allowed.
+If you are done, run `makepdf.bat` or `makepdf_quick.bat` the quick version will not prompt you the output file name and close itself when the operation is done.
-The output file name defaults to ".pdf".
+The output file name defaults to `.pdf`.
 You can run `\makepdf_quick.bat` in the command line in the file directory to quickly compile pdfs within your editor.

+## Troubleshooting
+`Chracter <name or unicode code> not found` - Find a font that supports your language/character used in document.

+`file <name>.sty not found` - you need the LaTeX package.